drlz0/neural-network-stock-market/README.md

-# neural-network-stock-market
+# Neural network for stock market

-Neural network that predicts a company's closing price the next day
+Predicts a company's closing price the next day